RatingPosterDB/RPDB-Emby-Plugin/README.md

 - go to Settings > Server > Library
 - hover the libraries that you want to use RPDB with
 - click the "..." to access the library's settings
-- scroll down to "Movie Image Fetchers"
+- scroll down to "Movie Image Fetchers" (for series this is "Series Image Fetchers")
 - enable the RPDB plugin from the list
 - move the RPDB plugin to the top of the "Movie Image Fetchers" list
 - click the "..." for the same library again